Building quantum computers from

 Flexible configurations

-As lasers can move freely through space, neutral atoms can also be arranged in nearly-arbitrary configurations.
-This allows adjusting and adapting the qubit connectivity to the specific needs of each problem.
-It also leads to significantly shorter development cycles, as new applications can make use of new configurations without reassembly of the hardware.
+Given that lasers can move freely through space, neutral atoms can also be arranged in almost any configuration.
+This flexibility allows for the adjustment and adaptation of qubit connectivity to meet the specific requirements of each problem.
+Additionally, it results in considerably shorter development cycles, as new applications can utilize new configurations without the need for hardware reassembly.

 Qubit shuttling